Retirement Living Hub

 How can I downsize in stages effectively?

-To downsize in stages effectively, start by setting a realistic timeline, perhaps several months.
-Dedicate consistent, short periods, like 2-3 hours twice a week, to decluttering specific categories or small areas.
+To downsize in stages effectively, I recommend starting by setting a realistic timeline, perhaps several months, based on the volume of your possessions.
+Dorothy and I dedicated consistent, short periods, like 2-3 hours twice a week, to decluttering specific categories or small areas.
 Use a “keep, donate, sell, discard” system consistently.
 Tackle sentimental items only after gaining practice with less attached possessions.
-You build skills and confidence incrementally.
+This approach builds skills and confidence incrementally.

 How do I handle sentimental items when decluttering stages?